fl101/awardfares-blog/_posts/2023-12-29-eurobonus-last-minute-awards-2023.md

 ### 2. Turkish Airlines A350 Business Class for 82k points (Round Trip)

-Turkish Airlines has an extremely competitive Business Class product (especially on their new A350s), a well connected network, a great new hub at Istanbul, and more-than-decent award prices with EB points.
+Turkish Airlines has an extremely competitive Business Class product (especially on their new A350s), a well-connected network, a great new hub at Istanbul, and more-than-decent award prices with EB points.
 A killer combo!

 These days, we are seeing great availability to destinations in North America and the Caribbean.
-Although, one of our favorites is from Europe to São Paulo, Brazil: a lenghty flight you can enjoy.
+Although, one of our favorites is from Europe to São Paulo, Brazil: a lengthy flight you can enjoy.

 <img src="../assets/img/eurobonus-last-minute-awards/ist-gru.webp" alt="Turkish Airlines A350 Business Class Awards with EuroBonus Points (Dec 2023)." class="noborder"/>